Jurassic Park movies always deliver when it comes to dinosaurs; here are the seven scariest dinosaurs in the franchise.

 There have been many iterations of Velociraptors in Jurassic Park movies.
 They’re all frightening.
 Their speed and the imposing claw of their middle toe are scary, but their high intelligence level and ability to communicate with each other to coordinate merciless attacks evokes pure terror.
 They can even open doors!

 Dr. Grant upped the fear factor with his announcement that, if a cataclysmic event had not wiped out dinosaurs, Velociraptors would be the planet’s dominant species.
 Every Jurassic Park film has highlighted the superiority of Velociraptors because the devastation they could cause to present-day Earth is indescribable.
-In the survival of the fittest game, they’d win.
+They make the list of scariest dinosaurs in Jurassic Park movies because, above all else, in the survival of the fittest game, they’d win.

 1. Tyrannosaurus Rex